miladrahimi/phpcontainer/README.md

 #### Binding methods

-* Singleton binding: When you bind using the `singleton` method, the container creates the concrete only once and return it whenever you need it.
+* **Singleton binding**: When you bind using the `singleton` method, the container creates the concrete only once and return it whenever you need it.

-* Transient binding: When you bind using the `transient` method, the container clones or creates a brand-new concrete each time you need it.
+* **Transient binding**: When you bind using the `transient` method, the container clones or creates a brand-new concrete each time you need it.

-* Closure binding: You can only bind closures using the `closure` method.
+* **Closure binding**: You can only bind closures using the `closure` method.
 Then the container returns the closure when you need it.
 It prevents the container call the closure (it is the default behavior).

-The following example demonstrates the differences between singleton and transient bindings.
+The following example demonstrates the differences between singleton and transient binding.

 ```php
 use MiladRahimi\PhpContainer\Container;